Pricing Structure Tips, Definition, and Examples in 2019

 You might expect to see written below a whole host of pricing strategy buzzwords: penetration pricing, price skimming, product line pricing.
 However, a pricing strategy is not the same as a pricing structure.

-- Pricing structure involves your whole approach to pricing across your company but with a specific emphasis on how your pricing relates to the features of your product being made available and how it affects customer use of your product.
+Involves your whole approach to pricing across your company but with a specific emphasis on how your pricing relates to the features of your product being made available and how it affects customer use of your product.

-- Pricing strategy is less concerned with your customers than it is with the competitiveness of your product in the market.
+Less concerned with your customers than it is with the competitiveness of your product in the market.
 Even with original products that have value, you will almost certainly have competition in the market.
 Pricing strategy concerns the method of setting your price points in a way that establishes your product as competitive in the eyes of potential buyers.

 Unsurprisingly, the terms are related.
 Pricing strategy is the market-facing part of your pricing structure and (as we’ll see below) should complement your pricing structure.
 You can find out more about pricing strategy here.